Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 on this topic

-The work was completed by students of the 10th grade
+The work was completed by 10th grade students

 Nurullaev Rubin and